Skip to main content

 TryUnloadAssembly

-Try to unload.
-If there is a reference to the object in the unloaded assembly in the AppDomain, keep the status quo and return failure, otherwise return success.
+Attempts to unload.
+If there are references to objects in the unloaded assembly in the AppDomain, it maintains the current state and returns failure; otherwise returns success.

 // First load